sherryrich/heard-it/README.md

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/logout.PNG)

 ### Log out messaging
-When a user logs out sucesfully a message is displayed for 3 seconds to confirm.
+When a user logs out successfully a message is displayed for 3 seconds to confirm.
 This message then is removed.

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/signout_message.PNG)